0xAshwinchenat/devpath/README.md

 # DevPath — Interview Prep Tracker

-DevPath is a full-stack MERN application built to streamline technical interview preparation.
+DevPath is a full-stack application built to streamline technical interview preparation.
 It combines DSA problem tracking, interview management, weekly goals, and analytics into one centralized dashboard.

 ---